ST7052 - Clinical Studies in Sports Therapy (2023/24)

 3. Demonstrate systematic and critical interpretation of the theoretical basis of Sports Therapy to contextualised sporting situations

-Assessment instruments consist of a multi-station OSCE examination worth 100%.
+Assessment instruments consist of a multi-station OSCE examination worth 100% (1 hour in total).
 This assesses knowledge aquisition, clinical reasoning, applied practical skills and critical thinking in a case-study based situation.
 This assessment allows students to demonstrate their ability to interpret unseen information and make appropriate decisions in a time retricted environment, preparing them appropriately for the placement module.

 Brukner, P. & Khan, K. (2017).
 Clinical Sports Medicine, Volume 1 Injuries.
 5th Ed.
 McGraw Hill.